junxit/us-congress-bills-110/metadata.md

 - 2007-12-13 — Introduced in House
 - 2007-12-13 — Referred to the House Committee on Armed Services.
 - 2007-12-13 — Sponsor introductory remarks on measure.
 (CR E2572)
+- 2008-04-08 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2008-04-08 — Considered as unfinished business. (consideration: CR H2046)
+- 2008-04-08 — Considered under suspension of the rules. (consideration: CR H2022-2024)
+- 2008-04-08 — DEBATE - The House proceeded with forty minutes of debate on H.J.
+Res.
+70.
+- 2008-04-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-04-08 — Ms. Bordallo moved to suspend the rules and pass the resolution, as amended.
+- 2008-04-08 — On motion to suspend the rules and pass the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 393 - 0 (Roll no. 161). (text: CR H2022)
+- 2008-04-08 — Passed/agreed to in House: On motion to suspend the rules and pass the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 393 - 0 (Roll no. 161).(text: CR H2022)